ln2t/nipystats/README.md

 ```
 (Here the paradigm is just for illustration purposes, don't attempt to find logic in this).
 The first step in your statistical analysis will be to define the *model* for the data.
-We do not include here an even light introduction to the subject, but let's recall that to build the model, you can typically consider *all* trials to define regressors (those are the columns in the design matrix).
+We do not include here an even light introduction to the topic, but let's recall that to build the model, you can typically consider *all* trials to define regressors (those are the columns in the design matrix).
-These regressors are typically convolved with the HRF, and the design matrix is completed by added a set of confounds (which are basically other regressors that were not convolved with the HRF - these include motion parameters, typically).
+These regressors are typically convolved with the HRF, and the design matrix is completed by addeing a set of confounds (which are basically other regressors that are not convolved with the HRF - these include motion parameters, for instance).
-Heavily relying on nice tools in `nilearn`, `nipystats` take the `events.tsv` file and will automatically build these regressors.
+Heavily relying on nice tools from `nilearn`, `nipystats` take the `events.tsv` file and will automatically build these regressors.
-The "novelty" in `nipystats` is that is allows you to (conveniently) *select* which type of trials you want to include.
+The "novelty" in `nipystats` is that it allows you to (conveniently) *select* which type of trials you want to include.
-For instance, if for some reason you want one the `right_finger` events to converted in a column for your design matrix, then you can do so by specifying the following in the configuration file:
+For instance, if for some reason you want *only* the `right_finger` events to converted in a column for your design matrix, then you can do so by specifying the following in the configuration file:

 ```
 (...)